elmarzouki/jobot/README.md

         4- Get <BOT-TOKEN>
         5- Create group chat and include your bot.
         6- Get ChatID by bot token `https://api.telegram.org/bot<YourBOTToken>/getUpdates`
+    Linkedin:
+        1- this app version dose not support 2FA.
+        2- so for the first time setup login to linked from you current device.

 ## Installation
 ```console